The Kid from the Big Apple: Plot

-Over time, the bond between Sarah and her grandfather deepened, despite occasional tension created by differences between her contemporary, social media-influenced lifestyle and her grandfather's conservative values.
-Sarah had warmed to the community so much that as the time draws closer to her departure, she became reluctant to leave.
-Above all, she did not want to leave her grandfather alone, as she had learnt of his various health ailments that he had hid from everyone over the years.
-Sarah thus prodded her grandfather to embrace new media so that she could communicate with him overseas and also tried desperately to get her mother and grandfather to reconcile.
+Over time, the bond between Sarah and Lim deepened, despite occasional tension created by differences between her contemporary, social media-influenced lifestyle and her grandfather's conservative traditions.
+Sarah warms up to the community that as the time draws closer to her departure, she became more reluctant to leave.
+After learning that Chun Gen had hid his illnesses from everyone over the years, Sarah chooses to not leave him alone, pleading her grandfather to embrace new media so that she could communicate with him overseas and tried desperately to get Sophia and Chun Gen to reconcile.

-Before Sarah's departure, Sarah's grandfather got Ah Bao to film a video to give to Sarah's mother when he dies.
-Inside, he apologised for not being a good father, his admiration for raising Sarah single-handedly as well as him bequeathing assets to her and Sarah.
-Ah Bao, defying his promise to keep the video secret, sends the touching video to Sarah's mother.
-Touched by his words, Sarah's mother hurriedly returns home and reconciles with her father after many years of estrangement.

-A montage in the closing credits reveals that Sarah's grandfather flew back to New York together with Sarah and her mother.
+Before Sarah's departure, Chun Gen has Ah Bao film a video to be sent to Sophia in case he dies, where he apologised for not being a good father, professing his admiration for Sophia raising Sarah single-handedly and also bequeathing his assets to her and Sarah.
+Ah Bao, defying his promise to keep the video secret, sends the video to Sophia.
+Touched by his words, Sophia hurriedly returns home and reconciles with her father after many years of estrangement.
+A montage shows Chun Gen flying back to New York together with Sarah and Sophia.